Club History

 The 2008 season back in the top tier was a tough one both on and off the pitch.
 The following seasons saw Cobh compete at A level and in the underage leagues before a return to League of Ireland proper in 2013.

-This began a new age for the club.
+A new age for the club

 Ramblers’ u19 side secured the Enda McGuill Cup in 2014, the u19 equivalent of the FAI Cup.